deerhead/RapidRacer/README.md

 RapidRacer
 ==========

-A tool to search one-click-hoster links and checks if the file is online
+A tool to search one-click-hoster links and check if the file is online

 Requirenments
 ----------
 -python2

 -python-tk